Biased graphs with no two vertex-disjoint unbalanced cycles: Introduction

 \section{Introduction}

 By a {\em cycle} in a graph we mean a connected subgraph where every vertex has degree two.
 Throughout the paper we will say that two subgraphs are {\em disjoint} to mean that they are vertex-disjoint; this applies in particular to cycles and paths.
 A {\em biased graph} is a pair $(G, \bal)$, where $G$ is a graph and $\bal$ is a collection of cycles of $G$ satisfying the {\em theta property}, which is as follows.
 For any two cycles $C_1$ and $C_2$ in $\bal$ such that $C_1 \cap C_2$ is a path with at least one edge, the third cycle in $C_1 \cup C_2$ is also in $\bal$.
 The cycles in $\bal$ are called {\em balanced}, while those not in $\bal$ are {\em unbalanced}.
 Biased graphs were introduced by Zaslavsky in~\cite{MR1007712}.
-Examples of biased graphs are graphs with all cycles balanced, graphs with all cycles unbalanced and group-labelled graphs.
+Examples of biased graphs are graphs with all cycles balanced, graphs with all cycles unbalanced and biased graphs arising from group-labelled graphs.
+In a group-labelled graph each edge is oriented and assigned a value from a group; a cycle is balanced if multiplying the group values along the cycle (where we take the inverse values on edges traversed backwards) produces the group identity.

 Biased graphs give rise to two main types of matroids, frame matroids and lift matroids (see~\cite{MR1088626}).
 We will not discuss these matroids here, but merely mention that these two matroids are the same, for a given biased graph $\Omega$, if and only if $\Omega$ does not contain two vertex-disjoint unbalanced cycles.
 Hence the question arises of which biased graphs have this property.
 This question was first posed by Zaslavsky (Problem~3.5 in~\cite{MR1088626}) and is the subject of this paper.